 To gain a level beyond 20th, a character must double the experience points needed to achieve the previous level.
 Thus, assuming the medium XP progression, a 20th-level character needs 2,100,000 XP to become 21st level, since he needed 1,050,000 XP to reach 20th level from 19th.
 He’d then need 4,200,000 XP to reach 22nd level, 8,400,000 XP to reach 23rd, and so on.

 A spellcaster’s caster level continues to increase by one for each level beyond 20th level.
-Every odd-numbered level, a spellcaster gains access to a new level of spell one above his previous maximum level, gaining one spell slot in that new level.
-These spell slots can be used to cast spells adjusted by metamagic feats or any known spell of lower levels.
-Every even-numbered level, a spellcaster gains additional spell slots equal to the highest level spell he can currently cast.
-He can split these new slots any way he wants among the slots he currently has access to.
+Every odd-numbered level, a spellcaster gains access to a new level of spell one above his previous maximum level, gaining MP equal to that new spell level.
+This new spell level can be used to cast spells adjusted by metamagic feats or any known spell of lower levels.

-For example, a 21st-level black mage gains a single 10th-level spell slot, in which he can cast any spell of level 1st through 9th, or in which he can cast a metamagic spell that results in an effective spell level of 10 (such as extended summon stop, or quickened darkga).
+For example, a 21st-level black mage gains 10 MP, in which he can cast any spell of level 1st through 9th, or in which he can cast a metamagic spell that results in an effective spell level of 10 (such as extended stop, or quickened darkga).

 You might want to further adjust the rate of spell level gain for classes (like holy knights and dark knights) who gain spells more slowly than more dedicated spellcaster classes.